Church History & Renewal

 Attridge, Harold W., ed.
 The NRSV HarperCollins Study Bible, Revised and Updated with Apocryphal and Deuterocanonical Books.
 San Francisco: HarperOne, 2006.

 Bednarowski, Mary Ferrell, ed.
 A People's History of Christianity, Vol. 7: Twentieth-Century Global Christianity.
-Ed.
-Denis R. Janz.
+Edited by Denis R. Janz.
 Minneapolis: Fortress, 2008.

 Beker, J. Christiaan.
 Paul the Apostle: The Triumph of God in Life and Thought.
 Philadelphia: Fortress, 1980.

 Bornstein, Daniel E., ed.
 A People's History of Christianity, Vol. 4: Medieval Christianity.
-Ed.
-Denis R. Janz.
+Edited by Denis R. Janz.
 Minneapolis: Fortress, 2009.

 Burrus, Virginia, ed.
 A People's History of Christianity, Vol. 2: Late Ancient Christianity.
-Ed.
-Denis R. Janz.
+Edited by Denis R. Janz.
 Minneapolis: Fortress, 2005.

 Cleenewerck, Laurent.
-His Broken Body: Understanding and Healing the Schism between the Roman Catholic and Eastern Orthodox Churches.
-Washington, DC: Euclid Univ.
-Press, 2009.
+His Broken Body: Understanding and Healing the Schism Between the Roman Catholic and Eastern Orthodox Churches.
+Washington, DC: Euclid University Press, 2009.

 Davis, E. Philip.
 The Crisis and the Kingdom: Economics, Scripture, and the Global Financial Crisis.
 Eugene, OR: Wipf & Stock, 2012.